Composition Through Machine Learning

 The Danger of Home.

-This piece was written using a recurrent neural network trained on scores (in a MIDI format) created by the author.
-The network was fed human speech in the form of MIDI, resulting in a score after minimal curation by the composer.
-This piece was realized using a disklavier piano.
+This piece was created via machine learning with the goal of hybridizing the musical qualities of human speech with different styles of piano music using a recurrent neural network trained on scores (in a MIDI format) created by the author.
+This piece was realized using a Disklavier piano.

 JellyRoll On Arron Harris.